-Arguably everything but the Shotgun, Magnum and Railgun Sniper are this.
+Arguably everything but the Shotgun, Magnum and Crossbow/Railgun Sniper are this.
 Most of the weapons have a horrible spread, for example the Combine Assault rifle which sprays its bullets all over the place if not fired in "semi-auto".

 Really, the Vector Cannon was never meant to be used in combat at any point, and existed solely for story purposes.
-However, it should be noted that a 20 second charge period for a weapon that could destroy anything in its path is pretty nice.
+However, a 20 second charge period for a weapon that could destroy anything in its path is pretty nice.
 In an actual combat situation with backup (Rather than a one mech army) such a weapon would be devastating if protected properly.

 Inefficient, sure, but fun.
 If you give the player an instant death weapon that worked every time, you break the game.
 If you make it only usable some of the time by limited ammo, you create Too Awesome to Use.
 But if you simply make it hard to use, the moments where the player manages to utterly negate a combat by deploying the stupidly large artillery gun before the enemy can get their act together will stay with them long after they've forgotten everything else in the game.

-It's mainly meant for the more challenging side missions/weapon unlocking (like the one where you have to kill 150-odd zombies) due to the fact that once you get a combo started, it's hard for anything to get near you.
+It's mainly meant for the more challenging side missions/weapon unlocking (like the one where you have to kill 150-odd zombies) because once you get a combo started, it's hard for anything to get near you.